 Boosting your employability

-IE University’s Master in International Development is unique among master’s programs because it was designed in direct partnership with the UNSCC.
-Whether you are looking to work with the UN or another organization working in international affairs, this collaborative program sets you up with all the tools you need to land a job in international development.
+IE School of Politics, Economics and Global Affair’s Master in International Development is unique among master’s programs.
+This is because it was designed in direct partnership with the UNSCC.
+Whether you want to work in the UN or another international affairs organization, this collaborative program sets you up with all the tools you need to land a job in international development.

 Master in International Development students will spend an Immersion Week in a UN field operation, come into extensive contact with UN professionals, benefit from career and internship support to connect them with job opportunities, and receive a UN award of accomplishment upon program completion.
 For their final project, students choose between an individual, research-oriented thesis or a practical team-based Capstone Consulting Project.

-The IE-UNSCC Master in International Development is a prestigious program that stands out from the rest for its hands-on nature and the wealth of networking possibilities it provides, both during and after the program.
+The IE-UNSCC Master in International Development is a prestigious program that truly stands out.
+This is due to its hands-on nature and the wealth of networking possibilities it provides.
 Students emerge fully prepared to launch or continue on an international development career in international organizations, private or public sectors.

 If you are looking to open doorways that span multiple sectors, the possibility also exists to combine the Master in International Development with other IE University degrees, such as the International MBA or the Master in Management.

-Contact a program specialist to learn more about how the Master in International Development fits with your future or current career in international affairs.
+Contact a program specialist to see how the Master in International Development fits with a career in international affairs.